bazelbuild/bazel/site/docs/skylark/deploying.md

 ## FAQs

-### Why can't we add our rule to the Bazel GitHub repository?
+### Why can't we add our rule to the main Bazel GitHub repository?

 We want to decouple rules from Bazel releases as much as possible.
 It's clearer who owns individual rules, reducing the load on Bazel developers.
 For our users,